-All Biostatistics majors admitted to the MPH program in Quantitative Methods must undertake a field experience or practicum of 3 to 5 semester hours (64 clock hours per semester hour in a 16-week semester).
+Students pursuing the MPH in Quantitative Methods must undertake a field experience or practicum of 3 to 5 semester hours (64 contact hours equal 1 SH).
 The field experience must be practical, applied and public health in orientation, and should preferably be with an organized public or private agency.
 This is often the base of the student's capstone experience, although this is not a requirement.
-The field experience need not be an unpaid internship.
-Working with his/her advisor, the student must submit a field experience proposal for advisor approval.
-Students must obtain signed agreements with the agency and the on-site supervisor.
-Final evaluations are required of both the supervisor and the student, and must be signed by the student's academic advisor.
+The field experience may be a paid internship.

-For more detailed information, please see Field Experience in Public Health (IPHS 650).
+For more detailed information, please refer to the section of this handbook entitled, Field Experience in Public Health (IPHS 650).